-Other techniques and instruments - Techniques and instruments used to improve the effectiveness of fund management refers to the following: techniques and instruments are attribu- table to transferable securities and money market instruments used in a cost-effective manner to lower risks and expenses or to increase returns in the fund with a risk level that is consistent with the fund's risk profile and applicable rules for the distribution of risk.
+Other techniques and instruments - Tech niques and instruments used to improve the effectiveness of fund management refers to the following: techniques and instruments are attribu- table to transferable securities and money market instruments used in a cost-effective manner to lower risks and expenses or to increase returns in the fund with a risk level that is consistent with the fund's risk profile and applicable rules for the distribution of risk.
 Example of techniques and instruments include securities lending and agreements on the repurchase of securities sold, i.e., repos and reverse repo transactions

 Risk - The calculation of the fund's risk is the same for all EU member states.
 1 is for the lowest risk (small price fluctuations) and 7 is for the highest risk (risk for substantial price fluctuations).
-The classification is based on the standard deviation (volatility) for the fund, calculated using the unit values over a five-year period.
+The classification is based on the standard deviation (volatility) for the fund, calculated using the unit values over a fiveyear period.
 If five years of performance is not available, the standard deviation for the relevant comparable index or other benchmark will be used.
-Risk describes primarily market risk and currency risk.
+Risk describes primarily market risk and currency risk

 Share classes - A fund can have several share classes.
-Different share classes have different conditions, e.g., currency, with dividends or without, management fee or an initial minimum subscription amount.
+Different share classes have different conditions, e.g., currency, with div-idends or without, management fee or an initial minimum subscription amount.
 Fund capital is the same for the share classes and therefore information refers to the fund as a whole unless stated otherwise.
 Fund units within each individual share class are the same size and have the same rights to the assets included in the fund.
 The distribution in a distribution share class impacts the relationship between the value of units that are non-distribution and the value of the units that are distribution, with the value of the distribution fund units decreasing in relation to the size of the distribution.

-Share of turnover conducted via closely related securities companies - The proportion of fund purchases and sales of financial instruments conducted by Handelsbanken in terms of value.
-Expressed in percent of the fund's total turnover.
+Share of turnover conducted via closely related securities companies - The proportion of fund purchases and sales of finan-cial instruments conducted by Handelsbanken in terms of value.
+Expressed in percent of the fund's total turnover shows how much the fund will depreciate, in percent of the value of the fund, if the spread between the value of a fixed income fund and government bonds is doubled.
+Calculated as capital-weighted credit duration multiplied by the spread of the instrument (differential) compared to the government yield curve.

 Share of turnover conducted between funds managed by the same fund management company - The proportion of fund purchases and sales of financial instruments conducted on behalf of the securities fund from another fund managed by the same fund management company.
-Expressed in percent of the fund's total turnover.
+Expressed in